Introduction:

 I opened the sack and took out a cherry bomb.
 I touched it and rolled it around in my hand.
 I shook it but it didn’t make any noise.
 The little green stem wiggled so I pulled it out.
 Interesting.
 I looked in the hole but it was black and I couldn’t see anything.
 I turned it over and granular black stuff ran out of the hole.
 I shook the cherry and more black stuff came out of the hole.
 I rubbed my fingers on the granules and they turned black.
 I smelled my fingers.
 The black stuff had an unpleasant odor.
 I sat there and thought about my discoveries.
 I looked up at the windows, no mom.
 I was still safe.
 I had seen dad light the stem with his cigarette.
 The stem burned, so logically, that must mean the black stuff also burns.

 I was going to need some fire to see if the black stuff really did burn.
 I needed matches.
 There were stick matches in the kitchen to light the gas stove.
 Sneaking into the kitchen to get matches was risky.
-I would have to get a chair and climb matches_001over the stove to reach them.
+I would have to get a chair and climb over the stove to reach them.
 Time for Plan B. A box of stick matches was kept in the machine shed.
 We kept them there for lighting the burn barrel on days we burned trash.
 There were matches in the barn for lighting the hog water heaters in the winter.
 But there was a risk of animals getting out of the barn when I opened the door.
 So off to the machine shed I went and came back with a handful of matches.

 I began to plan my experiment.
 Near the end of my career I was known as an expert test planner.
 My co-workers are either smiling or shaking their heads.
 I wanted to keep the black granules out of the dirt.
 I went looking for some of mom’s garden plants with big leaves.
 I broke a big leaf from a plant and took it back to my hiding corner.
 I laid it on the ground and smoothed it out.
 I pulled another cherry bomb from the sack and pulled out the green stem.
 I carefully poured the black granules on the leaf.
 I was ready to light it and see what happened.